mruiz7797/double-seven-guitars/docs/testing.md

 ## Functionality Testing

-The following tests were completed on both a windows laptop and an android phone, primary tests on chrome and then firefox and edge were also tested.
+The following tests were completed on both a Windows laptop and an Android phone, primary tests on Chrome and then Firefox and edge were also tested.

 ### Tests